algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 - The client will provide timely feedback during key development milestones.
 - The database provided is accurate, up-to-date, and reflective of actual stock.
-- Users will access the application primarily on modern web browsers with internet connectivity.
+- Users will access the web application primarily on modern web browsers with internet connectivity.
 - Bubble.io offers all the required features to build the desired functionalities without needing external integrations.
 - The test environments provided by Intermarché (Issoudun and Saint-Rémy-de-Provence) will support functional validation of the prototype.
 - Product classifications (e.g., wine types, milk types) are consistent across all entries in the database.